 The initial public offering price per share of our common stock is substantially higher than our net tangible book value per common share immediately after the offering.
 As a result, you will pay a price per share that substantially exceeds the book value of our assets after subtracting our liabilities.
-At an offering price of \$23.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, you will incur immediate and substantial dilution in the amount of \$39.65 per share.
+At our offering price of \$23.00 per share, you will incur immediate and substantial dilution in the amount of \$39.65 per share.
 We also had 14,864,059 shares of common stock issuable upon the exercise of options outstanding as of December 31, 2011 at a weighted average exercise price of \$13.40 per share.
 To the extent these options are exercised, there will be further dilution.
 See "Dilution."